techguyca/mmidocs/decisionlog/0001-Use-decision-logging.md

 ## Context

-We need to record the decisions made on this project.
+We need to record the decisions made on this project and provide details

 ## Decision

+There are 3 components: Decision Log, Decision Record and Request For Comment "RFC".

+1. The Decision Log Index is an "**index**" for the Decisions, all decisions made should have an entry here.
-We will use the Decision Log as an "Index" for the Decisions.
-For larger impact or Architectural decisions please create an RFC and create a simple entry here for reference.
-For smaller decisions or code related, or cases where an RFC is not applicable please create a Decision Record in the ['decisionrecords' folder](\decisionsrecords\README.md) and link in the DL.
+2. For larger impact or Architectural decisions please create an RFC, with a simple entry here for reference.
+3. For smaller decisions, code related, or cases where an RFC is not applicable, please create a Decision Record in the ['decisionrecords' folder](\decisionsrecords\README.md) and link in the DL.

 ## Consequences
 Provide a knowledge storage mechanism to allow context and information regarding important background information such as "why" a decision is made.